Kevin-G-Chen/UORCA/README.md

 As such, this project aims to leverage the power of LLMs to improve the interpretation of biological data by developing a Unified -Omics Reference Corpus of Analyses, a set of pre-analysed data and results which can be utilized to both better understand the set of existing knowledge, and also uncover interesting results in novel data.

+## Applications of work

+Keeping in line with the goal of improving child health, the **generic** goals of UORCA are two-fold - to consolidate what is known in the existing literature, and to pinpoint key directions in a novel dataset, given the consolidation of the existing literature.

+At time of writing this segement of the README, I am working on developing an automated pipeline that performs and RNAseq-based analysis.
+Once this "module" is complete, UORCA will be able to comprehensively evaluate what is known for a given research question.
+As a specific application I might be exploring, this will likely be "biomarkers associated with a specific cancer".
+Specific findings of interest would include:
+- Whether these biomarkers are generically present across the literature (i.e. similar datasets)
+- If not, what are factors affecting the presence/absence of these biomarkers
+- Molecular/phenotypic implications (e.g. altered pathways -> disease state?)
+- Drug/treatment strategies - what is proposed, do these align with the biomarkers we know from above?

 ## Navigating this repository

 - [Notebooks](notebooks) contains the Jupyter notebooks in which I am developing the code.
 These are structured into smaller "sub-modules," indicated by the numbers.
 I will include READMEs in each directory to indicate what each file contains.